 Total Grade Calculations with Missing Assignments.
 Any ungraded items can result in different final grades being presented to Teachers, Students, and/or the WINS, depending on the settings used by each individual.
 The only way to ensure grades are consistently displayed is to follow these best practices.

 Course Combinations.
 Do you want to combine multiple sections of the same course into a single Canvas course?
 Follow the steps in the Cross-Listing/Merging Canvas Courses guide.
 If you need to combine courses that you are not the teacher for or if you have any questions please contact Canvas support.

-Celebrating Teaching and Learning Conference – May 2019
+Celebrating Teaching and Learning Conference – May 2020 – Save the Date!

 Did you know that you can get a weekly email update about what’s going on in the LTC?
 Every Monday morning, you’ll get an email that contains a summary of the latest items from our blog.
 To signup for these updates, just fill out the form below!